ChuangSheep/KursheftTools/README.md

 #### Installing

-At first, you have to download either the KursheftTools.xlam in the folder `KursheftTools/KursheftTools-VBA` or download the whole folder called Source at `KursheftTools/KursheftTools-VBA`. <br>
+At first, you have to download either the KursheftTools.xlam in the folder `KursheftTools/KursheftTools-VBA` or download the whole folder called `VBASource` at `KursheftTools/KursheftTools-VBA`. <br>

 Then **open Excel**, go to the tab called **Developer**.
 Then click the button called **Visual Basic**.
 If you don't see this tab, [have a look of this office support page explaining how to show it](https://support.office.com/en-us/article/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45). <br>